Helen Chadwick: Death and legacy

 Chadwick died suddenly at age 42 of a heart attack in 1996.
-Although they declared no proof, pathologists suggested a link between her heart attack and a viral infection causing a myocarditis — an inflammation of the heart muscle that could have been triggered anywhere between the last few years of her life and the last weeks.
+Although they declared no proof, pathologists suggested a link between her heart attack and a viral infection causing a myocarditis – an inflammation of the heart muscle that could have been triggered anywhere between the last few years of her life and the last weeks.

-In 2004–2005 a retrospective of Chadwick’s work organised by the Barbican Art Gallery toured a four major galleries.
-These included Barbican Art Gallery (London, UK), Liljevalchs konsthall (Stockholm, Sweden), Trapholt Kunstmuseum (Kolding, Denmark) and Manchester Art Gallery (Manchester, UK).
-In the preface for the catalogue, Marina Warner states that after the shock of Chadwick’s death it took some time for "interest to return and for understanding develop of her critical opus and her place in contemporary art".
+In 2004–2005 a retrospective of Chadwick's work organised by the Barbican Art Gallery toured four major galleries.
+These were the Barbican Art Gallery (London, UK), Liljevalchs konsthall (Stockholm, Sweden), Trapholt Kunstmuseum (Kolding, Denmark) and Manchester Art Gallery (Manchester, UK).
+In the preface to the catalogue, Marina Warner states that after the shock of Chadwick's death it took some time for "interest to return and for understanding to develop of her critical opus and her place in contemporary art".

 Chadwick's impact on the British art scene as an artist and teacher helped pave the way for the Young British Artist (YBA) generation.
 Her expanded use of materials can be seen carried through the work of many these artists.
 Without Chadwick's Cacao, for example, it is impossible to imagine Anya Gallaccio's chocolate and flower installations.
-Since Chadwick's Barbican organised retrospective, the full measure of her contribution to the trajectory of contemporary British art is starting to be realised.
-The Richard Saltoun Gallery in London represents the estate of Helen Chadwick, and has continued to show the artist's work.
-Works From The Estate (2013) marked what would have been the artists 60th birthday, showing some of Chadwick's most famous works.
+Since Chadwick's Barbican-organised retrospective, the full measure of her contribution to the trajectory of contemporary British art is starting to be realised.
+The Richard Saltoun Gallery in London represents the estate of Helen Chadwick, and has continued to show her work.
+Works From The Estate (2013) marked what would have been her 60th birthday, showing some of Chadwick's most famous works.
 The following year Bad Blooms (2014) exhibited Chadwick's Wreaths of Pleasure (1992–93).

 Eight of Chadwick's notebooks, which reveal her ideas and critical practice through the making of a number of her works, are available online from The Leeds Museums & Galleries and the Henry Moore Institute Archive.

+Tate Modern showed a retrospective of Chadwick's work from late September 2024 until June 2025.